Payment technology

 Reducing cart abandonment

 Cart abandonment poses a significant risk for merchants with limited payment options.
-Potential customers may abandon their purchase if they perceive the available options as untrustworthy or if they require instalment payments to afford the items.
+Potential customers may abandon their purchase if they perceive the available options are unfamiliar.

 Customer choice and convenience